retrosnob/retrosnob.github.io/pythonbook.md

 > TypeError!
 You cannot concatenate strings and integers.

 This works ok.
 The print function can print types other than strings.

 `print("Fred is" + str(age) + "years old.")`
 > Fred is 15 years old.

 This works ok because we have converted the integer to a string using the `str` function before we concatenated it.

 `print("Fred is {} years old.".format(age)`
 > Fred is 15 years old.

 This works ok.
 More information about this is given later in the chapter. **This is heavily used in the GCSE**.

 `print(f"Fred is {age} years old.")`
+> Fred is 15 years old.

+This works ok.
+This is the modern way to print variables and string literals, but it is not used in the GCSE.

 # Grouping lots a variables together with lists